 If you’ve been recently diagnosed to require a PICC line, it can be overwhelming.
-To avoid PICC line complications, it’s important to know how to take care of your PICC line is important.
+To avoid PICC line complications, knowing how to take care of your PICC line is important.
 You will need to prioritize things like keeping your PICC line clean and maintaining hygienic dressing changes.
 Below you’ll learn about some common complications and how to address them.

 The first thing to be wary of with your PICC line is the possibility of infection.
-The area where it goes into the vein is prone to infection, as the break in the skin gives germs access into your body.
-Most of the germs that can infect the PICC line come from your skin, so keeping the area around the catheter clean is paramount.
+The area where it goes into the vein is prone to infection, as the incision area gives germs access into your body.
+Most of the germs that can infect the PICC line come from your skin, so keeping the area around the catheter clean is crucial.

-The PICC line will have a dressing to protect it from possible contamination from fluid, dirt, and germs.
+The PICC line will have a dressing over it to protect it from possible contamination from fluid, dirt, and germs.
 We recommend using a dressing that doesn’t cause any reactions on your skin.
 This will further help to keep your line clean, especially for people with sensitive skin.
-Your nurse or doctor will change the dressing for you, and this should be done approximately every seven days.
+Your nurse or doctor will change the dressing for you, which should be done approximately every seven days.
 You can also wear an antimicrobial PICC Line Cover to help prevent germs and make your skin more comfortable.
 We’ve compiled a list of premium PICC products that can make it easier to care for your PICC.

-- Your clinician should also do this.
-You should feel comfortable speaking up about this to your clinician if they are not following proper hand hygiene steps.
+- Your clinician should also maintain proper hygiene.
+You should feel comfortable speaking up to your clinician if they are not following proper hand hygiene steps.

-Should you see any redness, pain or swelling near the catheter site, or feel any pain or tenderness along the path of the catheter, this could be symptoms of a local infection.
+- Should you see any redness, pain, or swelling near the catheter site or feel any pain or tenderness along the path of the catheter, these could be symptoms of a local infection.
 See your doctor without delay in such a case.
-If allowed to persist, this could result in bacteremia, a severe and possibly fatal condition where germs get into the bloodstream.
+If allowed to persist, this could result in bacteremia, a severe and possibly fatal condition of germs entering the bloodstream.

-One of the more common problems with PICC lines is getting it displaced, with the line coming out, or even breaking and splitting.
+One of the more common PICC line complications is displacement.
+Displacement occurs when the line comes out, breaks, or splits.
 To prevent this, you should avoid activities that stress the arm or involve a lot of arm movement.

-In severe instances, the catheter may become damaged and even result in a catheter malposition, where the line no longer ends up going to the intended target.
+In severe instances, the catheter may become damaged and even result in a catheter malposition, meaning that the line is no longer going to the intended target.
 Should this happen, the PICC line will have to be removed and replaced.

 PICC lines usually have valves and caps at the end to stop air from coming in.
 The cap should always be closed when the line isn’t in use to prevent air from getting inside.

-Air in the line can cause an air embolism, a potentially serious condition where air gets into the veins.
+Air in the line can cause an air embolism, a potentially serious condition in which air gets into the veins.
 While it takes a large amount of air (50 ml or more) to cause problems, it’s best to minimize risk.
-Simply avoid touching or manipulating the valves on your line, and this should be enough to prevent air from getting in.
+Avoid touching or manipulating the valves on your line to prevent air from getting in.

-Another PICC line complication is when a blood clot forms in the vein; this is a condition known as thrombosis.
-These clots can lead to an inflammation of the veins, or phlebitis.
-If you notice swelling in your arm where the line is inserted, or redness and tenderness, this could be a formation of a blood clot.
+Another PICC line complication is when a blood clot forms in the vein, a condition known as thrombosis.
+These clots can lead to an inflammation of the veins or phlebitis.
+If you notice swelling, redness, or tenderness in your arm where the line is inserted, this could be a formation of a blood clot.

-Superficial thrombophlebitis, while it sounds quite scary, isn’t a serious condition and can be resolved with home treatment such as warm compresses and over-the-counter anti-inflammatory medications like ibuprofen, but it can be painful.
+Superficial thrombophlebitis, while it sounds quite daunting, isn’t a serious condition and can be resolved with home treatment such as warm compresses and over-the-counter anti-inflammatory medications like ibuprofen.
+However, it can still be painful.
 Your doctor may give you medication to treat the blood clot.
-The bigger risk is when the clot occurs in a deep vein, where the clot may embolize or break off and travel to the lungs.
+The bigger risk is when the clot occurs in a deep vein, where it may embolize or break off and travel to the lungs.

-Living with a PICC line isn’t convenient, but with a little care, you can go about your normal life with little incident.
-With proper information and care you can minimize the risk of complications, so be sure to talk with your doctor and discover what works best for you.
+Living with a PICC line isn’t convenient, but with the right knowledge and a little care, you can go about your normal life with little incident.
+With proper tools and support you can minimize the risk of PICC line complications, so be sure to talk with your doctor and discover what works best for you.